surma/surma.dev/content/things/omt-for-three-xr.md

   <figcaption>Increasing the number of balls to 2000 prevents the Oculus Quest from shipping frames in time.</figcaption>
 </figure>

-Whatever the game is doing takes way too long and so the Quest’s browser can’t ship a frame in time to update the canvas. **You should never have to start into the void as you can on the edges of the video above,** and have to wait until the canvas snaps back into place.
+Whatever the game is doing takes way too long and so the Quest’s browser can’t ship a frame in time to update the canvas. **You should never have to stare into the void as you can on the edges of the video above,** and have to wait until the canvas snaps back into place.
 This harsh criticism is obviously unfair towards the authors of this game, which was never meant to be more than a VR sample app and prioritizes readable code above all else.

 But _where_ exactly are we losing time?
 Let’s scale things a bit back (to 500 balls to be exact) so we can still bear to play the game but also take a look at the trace: